MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/invoke-runbook.md

 ---
 # Invoke Runbook

-This article describes the Invoke Runbook activity that launches a runbook that you have specified.
 The Invoke Runbook activity launches a runbook that you've specified.
 You can transfer data to runbooks by configuring an [Initialize Data](initialize-data.md) activity in the invoked runbook.
 You can return data from the invoked runbook by configuring a [Return Data](return-data.md) activity.

+This article describes the Invoke Runbook activity.

  You can use the Invoke Runbook activity to invoke generic runbooks that only perform specific actions that don't depend on how the runbook is invoked.
 For example, you can create a runbook that calls separate runbooks to perform a backup maintenance procedure that in turn calls a runbook to shut down services, another runbook to back up data, and then a final runbook to restart the services.